nathanKramer/sfdx-rumble-old/README.md

 }
 ```

-Run `sfdx nathanKramer:rumble:pull` to bring pull down the schema description for the models you have listed.
-Then run `sfdx nathanKramer:rumble:build` to generate your rumble models and get coding.
+Run `sfdx rumble:models:pull` to bring pull down the schema description for the models you have listed.
+Then run `sfdx rumble:models:build` to generate your rumble models and get coding.

 For more info on the rumble API, see the [rumble docs](https://www.github.com/nathanKramer/apex-rumble)